emipa606/UseThisInstead/README.md

 This mod will be updated regularly to include new releases.
 I hope this will be of use and if you have info about a mod-continuation not showing up in the mod or a faulty replacement suggestion, please report it in the comments or on the linked Discord-server.

+**Note: for those using non-steam download like rimpy with steamcmd, apparently that solution does not reliably remove files when updating.
+So if you have a problem with old replacement showing up, try removing the mod fully between each update.**

 Mod-options